Best Iron Australia 2026 — Tested Steam, Cordless & Steam Generator Picks

 Budget irons will have adequate steam output for typical household use (30-45 g/min), a ceramic or non-stick soleplate that glides acceptably on most fabrics, and a basic variable temperature dial.
 They may lack a precise temperature display, and the steam output may decrease as the reservoir empties.

-The Sunbeam Verve 65 (~$39) is consistently recommended as the best budget iron in Australia.
-It covers the basics reliably, has a ceramic soleplate that resists sticking, and includes anti-drip functionality to prevent water spots at lower temperatures.
+The Sunbeam Verve CeraFlow (around $64) is consistently recommended as the best budget iron in Australia.
+It covers the basics reliably, has a durable ceramic soleplate that resists sticking, heats up fast at 2400W, and delivers a 150g/min steam shot for the occasional stubborn crease.
+A Safe Store indicator tells you when it's cool enough to put away.
 For a first home or student house where ironing happens infrequently, this is entirely adequate.

 Flaws but not dealbreakers